How to Secure an Xbox Series X on Launch Day

 Image Credit: Microsoft

 There are other options available.
-Many stores will be taking advantage of Xbox All Access, which is a payment plan option of sorts.
+Many stores will be taking advantage as Xbox All Access returns, which is a payment plan option of sorts.
 Essentially, you can pay $35 a month for an Xbox Series X and Game Pass for two years.
 The savings for this deal ends up being significant.
 Amazon is not offering this deal but many others are, including Microsoft’s online store.
 Speaking of Amazon, I have no reason to believe this other than a guess, but there will likely be drops of the console on Amazon throughout the holidays.
 If you’re looking to purchase one on Amazon, then be sure to keep an eye on this link here.

 For those who secured a pre-order, congratulations!
 You don’t have to deal with the headaches so many others will have to go through.
 Manufacturers hit major delays during COVID-19, so there’s no doubt supplies are shorter than once hoped.
 Still, we have to be patient with drops like this that everyone who wants one will eventually get one.
 I’d argue strongly to avoid paying a scalper $700+ for a console just to have one now.
 It’s not worth it, and it rewards predatory practices.